 - ⅓ cup diced celery

-- 1 can black beans 26.5 oz/751 g, or homemade black bean leftovers
+- 30-ounce can of black beans, or homemade black bean leftovers (or 2 cans of 15 ounces each)

-- 4 cups beef stock
+- 4 cups beef stock (or vegetable stock for a vegetarian recipe)

-- Salt and pepper to taste
+- Salt and pepper to taste (you may add a pinch of ground cumin if you want)

-- 1 cup mezzi rigatoni pasta or any other small pasta of your choice such as macaroni or pasta shells
+- 1 cup mezzi rigatoni pasta, or any other small pasta of your choice such as macaroni or pasta shells

 - 1 bay leaf